major/major.io/content/post/2010-10-12-securing-your-ssh-server.md

   - sysadmin

 ---
-One of the most common questions that I see in [my favorite IRC channel][1] is: "How can I secure sshd on my server?"
-There's no single right answer, but most systems administrators combine multiple techniques to provide as much security as possible with the least inconvenience to the end user.
+One of the most common questions that I see in [my favorite IRC channel][1] is: &#8220;How can I secure sshd on my server?&#8221; There's no single right answer, but most systems administrators combine multiple techniques to provide as much security as possible with the least inconvenience to the end user.

 Here are my favorite techniques listed from most effective to least effective: